 Every version of a crack should have its own entry at CSDb (even bugged ones!
 They are also part of history).

 There are three options when uploading new cracks:

 (1) upload and let the file stay (normal procedure)

 (2) upload and make the file visible for logged in users only, or

 (3) upload the file and then delete it (making it only visible for moderators and trusted users.
 Moderators and trusted users are not allowed to spread the link in any way - if that happens, please contact the moderators and the leak will be dealt with).

 The last option is the one to pick if you release cracks of new commercial games.
 Not uploading a file is not an option.
 CSDb's interest is in archiving everything C64 scene related, but we also want to help the game developing scene thrive, thus not help spreading cracks of new commercial game releases, potentially hurting the sales.
+(The file will be hidden from the public, and for logged in users, for one (1) year after the release date of the crack.
+After that the file will be available publically or, if the entry creator so wishes, for logged in users only.)
 This way we ensure the integrity and completeness of the database.
 If a new entry is created without any proof that the file exists it will be deleted.
 The only exception is old vapor-releases where there are no file available; that means, and sends a signal, that we are looking for that particular lost file to complete the database.